-The left-hand oven is a programmable multifunction oven, while the right-hand oven is a fan oven.
+The left-hand oven is a multi-function oven, while the right-hand tall oven is a fan oven.

-The Multifunction Oven
+The Multi-function Oven

-Multifunction ovens have an oven fan and oven fan element, as well as two extra heating elements.
-One element is in the top of the oven and the second is under the oven base.

-Note: Take care to avoid touching the top element and element deflector when placing or removing items from the oven.
+As well as the oven fan and fan element, multi-function ovens are fitted with two extra heating elements, one visible in the top of the oven and the second under the oven base.
+Take care to avoid touching the top element and element deflector when placing or removing items from the ovens.

-The multifunction oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
+The multi-function oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
 These functions should be used to complete most of your cooking.